silicakes/deluge-extensions/README.md

 *   **Switch Display Type**: Toggles the view between the OLED and 7-Segment displays.
 *   **Get Debug Messages**: Manually requests the latest debug info from the Deluge.
 *   **Monitor UI Changes**: Toggles the UI monitoring mode on/off.
+*   **Full Screen**: Enters a distraction-free fullscreen mode that optimizes the display for your current device and screen size.
+Press 'ESC' or tap the button again to exit.
 *   **⚙️ (Gear Icon)**: Opens the Advanced Settings Drawer.

 ### Advanced Settings Drawer